Rituparna Das ’18

 |Describe your career and what led you to your current position.
 Having worked as a Software Engineer for an IT firm in India, I realized that it was time for me to move forward in my career, and maybe in a different direction.
 In a world where technological architecture and information modeling are becoming the primary dimensions in designing business models, I believed that a degree in MIS would equip me with a wide array of competencies required in this regard and help me navigate the complex world of business technology.
 This motivated me to apply for the MS in MIS program at Mays Business School.
 Today, I can rightly say that pursuing my master’s at Texas A&M enhanced my career and prepared me well to face the real world challenges.

-At Goldman Sachs, I am responsible for designing, developing and maintaining tools used to interpret market risk and capital metrics using the Goldman Sachs object-orientated programming language.
+At Goldman Sachs, I am responsible for designing, developing and maintaining tools used to interpret market risk and capital metrics using the Goldman Sachs object-oriented programming language.
 Additionally, I report market risk and capital metrics to internal and external stakeholders, which involves re-designing reporting frameworks and implementing various technologies.

 What extra-curricular activities were you involved in at A&M?
 Texas A&M is one of the most diverse universities in the United States with rich traditions and thousands of student organizations.
 I was fortunate to have been a part of a few of these organizations including Indian Graduate Student Association, Women in Technology and Buddy Connect.
 I worked as director of public relations for the Indian Graduate Student Association where I got the opportunity to interact with various other student organizations on campus and conduct several cultural and social events.
 Women in IT provided me with a great platform to network with some of the best professionals in the industry to have a better understanding of the current job market.
 Last, but not the least, having helped my buddies from the Class of 2019 was something I truly enjoyed.
 Texas A&M is known for its Aggie Spirit and the selfless service Aggies extend to the people and society.
 MS-MIS Buddy Connect is trying to uphold the same value by facilitating the transition of incoming students into the business school and I am proud to have been a part of this organization.
 Before I conclude, I would also like to mention that I got the opportunity to work as a Teaching Assistant during my two years at A&M which I thoroughly enjoyed.
 Not only did I get to work with an amazing professor whose guidance was invaluable, but also the experience of interacting and helping hundreds of students was once in a lifetime experience.